top of page

 Mar 165 min read

-Points of Dispute in Detailed Assessment: How to Challenge a Bill of Costs
+Points of Dispute in Detailed Assessment

 Points of Dispute are the formal response served by a paying party to challenge a bill of costs in detailed assessment proceedings.
 This guide explains CPR Part 47 requirements, time limits and common grounds of dispute.